FDI inflow hits all-time high of USD 83.57 bn in 2021-22 | Business

 The ministry also informed that FDI equity inflow in manufacturing sectors has increased by 76 per cent in 2021-22 (USD 21.34 billion) compared to 2020-21 (USD 12.09 billion).

-The ministry, however, did not disclose FDI equity or fresh foreign inflows in the country during 2021-22.
+FDI equity inflows stood at USD 58.77 billion in 2021-22 against USD 59.64 billion in 2020-21.
 The ministry said that in terms of top investor countries, Singapore is at the top with a 27 per cent share, followed by the US (18 per cent) and Mauritius (16 per cent) during the last fiscal.

 These trends ''are an endorsement of its status as a preferred investment destination amongst global investors,'' the ministry added.